Compress Video for YouTube in your browser

 Why people use Compress Video for YouTube

-Preparing video for YouTube uploads is easier when the file is lighter, faster to upload, and simpler to share from the browser.
+Preparing video for YouTube uploads and YouTube video compressor workflows is easier when the file is lighter, faster to upload, and simpler to share from the browser.

 Make uploads easier